 What is ankle instability?

 When a sprained ankle does not fully or properly heal, it can cause ongoing instability and other long-term problems including arthritis.
-In these cases, the ankle is more likely to become injured again.
+In these cases, it is more likely to become injured again.
 You may have trouble performing sports, standing for long periods of time, or balancing on the affected ankle.

-- Inversion ankle sprains – These kinds of sprains occur when the ankle is rolled outward and the foot turns under the body.
+- Inversion sprains – These kinds of sprains occur when the ankle is rolled outward and the foot turns under the body.
 This is the most common type of ankle sprain and causes injury to the ligaments found in the outer portion of the ankle.

-- Eversion ankle sprains – Alternatively, this type of sprain is less common and occurs when the ankle rolls inward and the foot turns outward, away from the body.
+- Eversion sprains – Alternatively, this type of sprain is less common and occurs when the ankle rolls inward and the foot turns outward, away from the body.
 This damages the ligaments found on the inside of the ankle.

 Sprains can be caused by:

-- A fall that causes unnatural ankle twisting
+- A fall that causes unnatural twisting

 - Jumping and landing on the foot or ankle incorrectly